zutobg/Crowdsale/README.md

   3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
   3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;
 4) the `BREAK` stage should last 10 days(counting from the finalization).
-5) The `PUBLICSALE` should start when the time arrives, either by calling `updateStage` or making a purchase.
+5) The `MAINSALE` should start when the time arrives, either by calling `updateStage` or making a purchase.
-6) The `PUBLICSALE` stage ends when either the cap is reached or the endTime arrives.
+6) The `MAINSALE` stage ends when either the cap is reached or the endTime arrives.
   3.a) If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase` 3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
   3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;